MicrosoftDocs/windows-ai-docs/docs/custom-operators/IMLOperatorTensor_IsCpuData.md

 # IMLOperatorTensor.IsCpuData method

 Indicates whether the memory used by the tensor is CPU-addressable.
-This is true when kernels are registered using **MLOperatorExecutionType::Cpu**.
+This is true when kernels are registered using [MLOperatorExecutionType::Cpu](MLOperatorExecutionType.md).

 ```cpp
 bool IsCpuData()